AjayKMehta/setup-machine/NeovimNotes.md

 ### Filter lines using external program

 `1,3!grep test` will filter out lines from 1 to 3 not containing `test`!

+### Search help

+Use [`:helpgrep`](https://neovim.io/doc/user/helphelp.html#%3Ahelpgrep) to search in all help pages (and also of any installed plugins).
+All matches are available in the quickfix list.

 ## Plugins